 Following NHS reforms in 2013, the CTP was abolished and the council entered into a new section 75 agreement with the Clinical Commissioning Group in North East Lincolnshire for the delivery of adult social care and mental health services.
-The value of this work is now approximately £40m.
-The previous legal agreement was then updated to reflect the fact that the council had taken direct responsibility for the delivery of public health and health improvement functions.
-In addition, the council had to reflect the fact the arrangements for children's health services were to be commissioned differently.
-A separate section 75 agreement has been entered into by the council with NHS England to enable the council to continue to commission certain children's health services.
+The value of this work is now £45.7m.
+The previous legal agreement was then updated to reflect the fact that the council had taken direct responsibility for the delivery of public health and health improvement functions and in addition, the council had to reflect the fact the arrangements for children's health services were to be commissioned by the CCG and delivered by the council.
+As a result, a separate section 75 agreement has been entered into by the council with NHS England to enable the council to continue to commission certain children's health services, the value is currently £3.6m